isomerpages/moe-pasirrispri/_our-programmes/Co Curricular Activities (CCA)/Overview.md

 limit these opportunities for growth and continuity.</p>
 <p>For this reason, a change of CCA is strongly discouraged.
 However, we
-understand that there may be valid reasons for a change, and parents may submit a request between 1 January – 10 January using this link or QR code provided below.
+understand that there may be valid reasons for a change, and parents may submit a request between 1 January – 10 January using <a href="https://forms.moe.edu.sg/forms/oa0YNq" rel="noopener nofollow" target="_blank">this link</a> or
+QR code provided below.
 Please note that apart from medical reasons, no requests will be considered outside of this window.
 Students who require a change in CCA due to urgent medical reasons may email HOD PE / CCA with the doctor’s letter outside of the window period.</p>
 <p>Please note the following prerequisites before requesting for a change
 of CCA:</p>
 <p>• The student has been committed to their current CCA for at least one